nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 <!-- Images -->
 ![Markdown Logo](https://www.denofgeek.com/wp-content/uploads/2019/10/robot-chicken-gordon-ramsay-adult-swim.jpg?resize=768%2C432)

-It's me, **Gordon v2.0**, and today, I'm gonna teach you donkeys how to use the Gordon CLI application.
+It's me, **Gordon v2.0**, and today, I'm gonna teach you donkeys how to use the Gordon application.

-I am a CLI-based recipe database application, and I can help you to;
+I am a Command Line Interface (CLI)-based recipe database application, and I can help you to;
 1) Store your recipes
 2) Check them when you're ready to cook
 3) Organise your collection of recipes